ohohlfeld/itc35/PhD Workshop.md

 With respect to the presentation to be given during the Workshop, two contribution formats are solicited:

-•	more mature research works, in the form of a long presentation (up to 20 min each);
+* More mature research works, in the form of a long presentation (up to 20 min each);
-•	short in-progress research work discussion, with a short presentation (up to 10 min each).
+*	Short in-progress research work discussion, with a short presentation (up to 10 min each).

 Correspondingly, Authors proposing a long presentation are invited to